telerik/ajax-docs/knowledge-base/design-time-errors-on-page-with-telerik-controls.md

 ## Description

-When working with Telerik UI for ASP.NET AJAX or dragging a Telerik control from the Toolbox to the design surface, design-time errors occur on a page that uses Telerik controls.
+When working with Telerik UI for ASP.NET AJAX or dragging a Telerik control from the ToolБox to the design surface, design-time errors occur on a page that uses Telerik controls.

 ## Causes